-The application is supported by a detailed Arboricultural Impact Assessment (AIA) and assessment remains valid for the amended scheme.
-A Tree Survey that forms part of the assessment identified 18 individual trees, 8 groups of trees and 5 hedgerows associated with the site.
+The application is supported by a detailed Arboricultural Impact Assessment (AIA).
+A Tree Survey that forms part pf the assessment has identified 18 individual trees, 8 groups of trees and 5 hedgerows associated with the site.
 Three trees have been categorised as (A) high category specimens, 9 trees and 5 groups or part of groups have been identified as moderate (B) Category.

-One individual moderate (B) category Oak tree, T14, (a memorial planting) at the front of the main school building, the linear group of Cherry trees and a number of low (C) category Cypress trees within the proposed memorial planting bed and some low category ornamental trees will require removal to accommodate the internal access, car parking and new landscaping arrangements.
+One individual moderate (B) category Oak tree, T14, (a memorial planting) at the front of the main school building, the linear group of Cherry trees and a number of low (C) category Cypress trees within the proposed memorial planting bed and some low category ornamental trees will require removal to accommodate the internal access, car parking and new landscaping arrangements

-The Council's Principal Forestry and Arboricultural Officer originally advised that the loss of the Oak and a group of low category Cherry trees would have a 'slight adverse' impact within the immediate area, given the trees can be viewed from the current access.
+The Council's Principal Forestry and Arboricultural Officer has advised that the loss of the Oak and a group of low category Cherry trees will have a 'slight adverse' impact within the immediate area, given the trees can be viewed from the current access.
 In terms of the wider amenity such losses are not considered significant.
 In terms of mitigation for losses, there is scope within the development site for replacement planting which should be considered on a 3:1 basis.
 The application is supported by a draft landscaping plan which proposes planting of pleached Pin Oak and semi mature Cherry within the area of proposed parking.
 Such planting within areas of hard standing will require substantial tree pits to ensure successful establishment requiring a detailed design proposal as part of any detailed landscaping scheme.

 The layout indicates parts of the development infrastructure will encroach into Root Protection Areas (RPA) of retained trees although existing hard surfacing has been utilised where possible for access roads and car parking.
 Encroachment is predominantly restricted to the realignment and widening of the main access road to the south of the site and north of the group of trees along Cumberland Street Road, the proposed parking area and the access road west of the mature Lime adjacent to the gatehouse, a section of footpath to provide access to the Lodge House, rear garden terracing adjacent to a mature Lime and a small section of driveway adjacent to a mature Lime to the east of the site.
 A Cellular Confinement System (CCS) has been proposed for these areas of permanent hard standing to avoid excavation and compaction within the RPA and given the site characteristics is considered to be within the design parameters of the relevant British Standard (ref: BS5837:2012).
-The scheme has been supported by an updated Tree Constraints Plan which seeks to show that the revised proposals along the eastern boundary of the site do not encroach into root protection zones.
-Confirmation has been sought from the Council's Principal Forestry and Arboricultural Officer that this is acceptable and will be reported to Members by update.